Free Childcare for Working Parents

 - your child has left care under an adoption order, special guardianship order or a child arrangements order

-Things you may have to pay for
+Things you may be asked to pay for

 - meals